H-Asatryan/LA-acceptance-study/README.md

-# LA-acceptance-study
+# Exploring Student Expectations and Confidence in Learning Analytics

-The purpose of this repository is to archive program code and publications related to the Acceptance Study for Learning Analytics (part of the Digital Mentoring project).
+*The purpose of this repository is to archive program code and publications related to the Acceptance Study for Learning Analytics (part of the Digital Mentoring project, 2021-2024).*

-**Exploring Student Expectations and Confidence in Learning Analytics – Executive Summary**
+**Project Team:** H. Asatryan, H. Bijl, J. Frochte, C. Frohn-Schauf, J. Mohr, M. Neugebauer, P. Spiegelberg and B. Tousside

+**Institution:** Bochum University of Applied Sciences, Department of Electrical Engineering and Computer Science

 **Research set-up**